 - Applicants can only submit one application.
 After submission of an application, applicants can (1) can make edits to their personal contact information up until Finalists are announced, and (2) access their application to upload updated documents up until the application closes.
 Veteran applicants can access their application to upload supporting documents for their claim to veterans’ preference up to 1 week after the application closes; see more at Become a PMF\Eligibility\Veterans' Preference.

 - There is no appeal process and we do not provide assessment scores.

-- During the application, applicants are asked to voluntarily answer source tracking and demographic information.
+- During the application, applicants are asked to voluntarily provide source tracking and demographic information.
 These optional questions ask applicants about: (1) how they heard about the PMF Program, (2) gender, (3) ethnicity, (4) race, and (5) disability or serious health condition.
 Responses to these questions have no impact on your application, are optional, and completely private.
-Such responses help us in our marketing and outreach efforts, and the aggregate data helps us determine if our equal opportunity efforts are reaching all segments of the population.
+Such responses help us in our marketing and outreach efforts, and the aggregate data helps us determine if our equal opportunity efforts are reaching all segments of society.

 - Submitted documents are saved to a secure server.
 Please do not redact data.
 Uploading Adobe (.pdf) files is preferred.